Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	.Draw_Screen
     	...

 Then, we'll want to use our Text Graphics, all 8-pixels tall, to populate the Menu Screen.
+In fact, we'll want the vertical and horizontal dimensions to each be multiples of 8 for this menu.
+The reason for this is that we can then arrange the sprites in a grid on the 48*X*32 screen, saving us both the trouble of the sprite tearing issue from Lesson 2 and the hassle of masking the text sprite images.
 We can use `b` and `c` to store our X- + Y-Coordinates.

 	mov #0, b
  	mov #0, c